 - Smartphone Security Checker - The FCC offers a free security checker for users to examine their specific smartphones for potential risks.

-- Smartphone Security a Must for Users - After an explanation of security threats, this site offers ten tips for keeping a smartphone safe, including backing up and securing data.
+- Best Practices for Smartphone Security - After an explanation of security threats, this site offers ten tips for keeping a smartphone safe, including backing up and securing data.

 Remote Lock/Delete Apps